finos/FDC3/docs/api/specs/webConnectionProtocol.md

 The DA will validate the app's identity against the app window's origin (protocol, domain and port) by positively matching it with either the `details.url` or `details.allowedOrigins` fields in the AppD record referenced by either appId or appDUrl.
 To ensure the validity of this process, appD records and the application itself SHOULD be served via HTTPS.

-1) If the DA is injected (using the `fdc` global object - Preload DA) then:
+1) If the DA is injected (using the `fdc3` global object - Preload DA) then:

-    Await the function `fdc3.validateAppIdentity()` if that function exists. `instanceUuid` SHOULD be provided if available from SessionStorage.

-    The DA SHOULD validate the app identity against the URL of the window (window.location.href).
-If successful then it will resolve to an `AppMetaData` object, otherwise it will reject with `IdentityValidationFailed` error.

-    After rejection, the DA will not respond to any further FDC3 API calls from the application instance.

-    If the `fdc3.validateAppIdentity` function does not exist then simply return the global object as the DesktopAgent.
-(This should only occur when using legacy Desktop Agents.)
+    Simply return the global object as the DesktopAgent.

 2) If the DA is browser-resident, then: